garethjohnsdesign/saari.co.uk/README.md

 # Saari

 Website for Saari.
-Please go to [www.saari.co.uk](http://saari.co.uk) in case you want to take a look at the website.
+Please go to [www.saari.co.uk](https://www.saari.co.uk) in case you want to take a look at the website.

 * * *

-Copyright (c) 2017 Gareth Johns Art Direction + Design – info@garethjohnsdesign.com
+Copyright (c) 2018 Gareth Johns Design + Development – info@garethjohnsdesign.com